GolfRider/Good-Links/README.md

 	5. "Procrastination is one of the most common and deadliest of diseases and its toll on success and happiness is heavy"
 	6. Let's do things, Let's finish things now onwards..!!
+	7.

+### Be Decisive
+	"1.
+Be decisive.
+Right or wrong, make a decision.
+	2. The road of life is paved with flat squirrels, who couldn't make a decision.  " - Unknown